SacredWizard/11k-hands-prediction-image-search/README.md

-# CSE515GroupProject
-MWDB Group 17 Project

-Clone the repo and Start coding !!
+# 11k Hands, Prediction and Image Search

 The dependencies for this project are present in `environment.yml`

 * To create an environment, execute
     ```shell script